wfhopkins/photolabs-starter/README.md

 # react-photolabs
-The PhotoLabs project for the Web Development React course programming.
+The PhotoLabs project for the LHL Web Development React portion.

 # Photolabs